daedalus-s/threat-detection-gdg/README.md

 - [ ] API keys configured correctly
 - [ ] Test alerts appearing on dashboard

-### Demo Flow (15-20 minutes)

-#### 1. Introduction (2 min)
-"This is an agentic AI system that uses Google's AI capabilities to detect threats in a home environment using multiple sensors and cameras."

-**Show**: Dashboard with all devices online

-#### 2. System Architecture (3 min)
-Explain the multi-agent architecture:
-- "We have 5 camera agents processing video feeds independently"
-- "Each agent uses Google's Gemini vision model for threat detection"
-- "A central orchestrator makes intelligent escalation decisions"
-- "All events are stored in Pinecone for historical analysis"

-**Show**: Terminal logs showing agents starting up

 #### 3. Normal Operations (2 min)
 "Under normal conditions, the system monitors continuously but generates no alerts."